 - Lower cost

 - Run-time speed (allowing for more coverage on a finely grained check-in level)

 - Consistent coverage and ongoing feedback

-There is not a good reference for the originally proposed idea.
+There is not a good reference for the original proposed idea.
 In my research, it appears to pre-date 2008 and a conference presentation surrounding it.
-You can see Mike referencing the idea here in another context.
+You can see Mike referencing the idea in another context.

 BTW: I realize the pictures in the post aren’t easy to read.
-Here’s a link to a PDF of this article that might be better.
+Here’s a link to a that might be better.
 Enjoy!